Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 So what this tells us that we cannot just rely on 'energy' intake.

-There is a debate regarding the similarities between soldiers and athletes, particularly at Special Operations Forces level.
+There is a debate regarding the similarities between soldiers and athletes, particularly at the Special Operations Forces level.

 Both groups require the mental and physical stamina to endure extreme hardship to reach their goal.